seosgithub/flok/README.md

   * $BUILD_JS_NAME - The filename of the javascript file to output to the $BUILD_PATH.
 Your build path may contain additional files as you see fit.
 These files will be available in the user's project in `./products/$PLATFORM/xxxxx` with the exception of the javascript outputfile which will be merged at the beginning of the complete source.

+Additionally, the full application contains the function `lsdrivers()` which will return an array of all the drivers that are supported`

 # Compilation
 Flok does not rely on ruby for the final produced `application.js` file.
 The output file is pure javascript and written in javascript (not transcoded).
 Ruby only serves as a compilation assistant.